Constrained Decoding for Fill-in-the-Middle Code Language Models via Efficient Left and Right Quotienting of Context-Sensitive Grammars: Experiments

+We first obtain the quotient language of Python with respect to the left and right contexts.
+We then construct the input to the LLM, as described in Section \ref{section:fim-special-tokens}.
+Note that the input to the LLM may not be identical to the context used to create the quotient language.
+For example, if the context is larger than the LLM's maximum input size, the beginning of the left context and end of the right context may be truncated when constructing the input.
+Conversely, more sophisticated LLM systems may receive an input that spans several files, but the quotient language relies only on the context of one file.

-For constrained generation, we first obtain the quotient language of Python with respect to the right context.
-During generation, we perform a greedy search over tokens for which the incremental parsability check is successful.
-A EOS token is only allowed to be selected if the language membership test succeeds.
-Occasionally, the LLM generates a sequence that contains valid stopping points, but never selects EOS prior to the token limit.
-In this case, we select the stopping point with the highest EOS probability (weighted by generation length) for which the language membership test succeeds.
+We utilize greedy sampling to choose tokens; if the end of sequence token has not been generated after 500 tokens, we stop generation.
+We use the incremental parsability check on the quotient language for the highest-probability token; if it fails, the program tests the next one, up to the top 50 token candidates.
+If the highest-priority candidate is \textsc{EOS}, we instead check that the text generated so far is a member of the quotient language.
+If all 50 candidates fail, we stop generation, as if the token limit were reached.
+Occasionally, the LLM generates a sequence that contains valid stopping points, but never selects \textsc{eos} prior to the token limit.
+In this case, we select the token index with the highest \textsc{eos} probability (weighted by generation length) for which the language membership test succeeds.
 If none exist, our method reports failure.

+As discussed in Section \ref{subsection:checked-unconstrained-why-not}, it is possible to simply run unconstrained generation, and check each prefix for parsability in context using \texttt{ast.parse}.
+This method, checked unconstrained generation, will succeed on a superset of cases compared to regular unconstrained generation.

+Finally, for all of these methods, we consider a generation to be successful if \texttt{ast.parse} succeeds on the result.